Scarlett-69/silly.Little.code/README.md

 # silly.Little.code

-code stuffs
-this is my private copy of cheats for school games such as blooket and gimkit
+## this is a copy of cheats for school games such as blooket and gimkit